Sunday, May 2, 2021

 Percentage of Success on Bowl Delivery

-We can see three possible deliveries.
-1) A forehand "lightly over weight" draw to touch and remove the shot bowl or knock the jack back a few inches to Australia`s bowl (yellow) behind.
 However, England`s last bowl played by mate was to leave a block quite far up the green against this option.
-2) A backhand draw to the jack and /or likewise move the jack back to their yellow.
+2) A backhand draw to the jack with the danger of moving the jack to the English bowls rather than back to their own yellow bowl.
 (Aron during most of the play has been favoring his Forehand draw) and 3) A runner bowl to remove the England "Shot bowl".
-This shot would require a very fine cut (1/4 cut on the bowl).
-This, the 3rd option, is the choice which Aron Sherriff decided to do and win or lose the game.
+This shot would require a very fine cut (1/8 ot 1/4 cut on the shot bowl).

 Once, during a club championship final, I made a 1/8 bowl runner shot like this and my partner said to me "If you can make those Shots, you can make anything."
 However, my decision to try the shot was base not upon the "Success Percentage" but that the shot had a High level of "Successful Miss" and of course was not my last end or bowl.
 Let me explain the difference.